How to Choose Quilt Thread Without Overthinking It

 A good neutral doesn’t shout — it supports the quilting.

 Some quilts are busy.
 Some are scrappy.
-Some refuse to cooperate.
+Some simply don't seem to suit any obvious thread colour.

 Dark Threads Are Intentional